HL7/VhDir/source/pages/technical-guidance.md

 We expect that a VHDir’s operational policies and legal agreements will clearly delineate which data stakeholders can access, and if necessary, require stakeholders to protect the privacy/confidentiality of sensitive information in downstream local environments.
 As such, we have included a Restriction profile based on the Consent resource to convey any restrictions associated with a data element, collection of elements, or resource obtained from a VHDir.

+## Redundancy & Ambiguity Across Resources

+Although FHIR resources define discrete business objects, related resources may have similar data elements.
+For example, the HealthcareService, PractitionerRole, and Location resources all include data elements describing availability.
+In some circumstances, values in these common data elements may not align across resources, potentially creating ambiguity.
+For example, in this IG, a Location resource might indicate that the location no longer accepts patients.
+However, a PractitionerRole resource for a provider working at the location might indicate that the provider is accepting patients (e.g., by referral only).
+In some cases, these inconsistencies are valid representations of the complexities of healthcare systems.
+In others, data might have been entered in error, outdated, or otherwise inaccurate.

+The FHIR specification does not provide guidance on managing common elements across resources to reduce redundancy or ambiguity.
+Likewise, this implementation guide does not provide additional guidance.
+Implementations should consider further constraining profiles, creating invariants, or requiring data sources (e.g. attesters) to contribute data in a consistent format.
+Some resources include elements for describing exceptions, such as the availabilityExceptions field on HealthcareService, Location, and PractitionerRole.
+Additionally, validation processes may help discover and address inconsistencies across resources.

 ------------------------------------------------------------------------